JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-previews.md

 ## Use previews

-Compose Multiplatform fully adopts the general preview functionality provided by Android tooling.
+Compose Multiplatform allows to use the full preview functionality provided by Android tooling.
-You can interact with previews just as you would on a device running your app, copy a preview as an image, or display multiple versions of the same `@Preview` composable with different parameters.
+You can make previews interactive, copy a preview as an image, or display multiple versions of the same `@Preview` composable with different parameters.
 For more details on available features, check out the [Android guide on previews](https://developer.android.com/develop/ui/compose/tooling/previews).